-- 74% of small businesses don't have a disaster plan - 84% don't have disaster insurance - 71% lack back up power generation - 15-40% of businesses fail following a disaster
+- 74% of small businesses don't have a disaster plan - 84% don't have disaster insurance - 71% lack back up power generations - 15-40% of businesses fail following a Disaster

 In the wake of a disaster, small businesses are often more financially vulnerable than large businesses.
 Large businesses are more likely to have resources, as well as business continuity plans to draw from.
+They are prepared to continue operations and remain viable.